 You’ve built a beautiful online store to sell your products and provide excellent customer service, but how do you establish a customer base?
-How do you reach people on consistent basis?
-The answer is online marketing.
-The only challenge is deciding how to strategically spend your marketing budget in order to get the best return on your investment.
-The numbers have been crunched and we’ve narrowed down 6 marketing channels that all e-commerce companies should consider investing in.
+How do you reach people on a consistent basis?
+The answer is online digital marketing.
+The only challenge is deciding how to strategically spend your digital marketing budget in order to get the best return on your investment.
+The numbers have been crunched and we’ve narrowed down 6 different marketing channels that all e-commerce companies should consider investing in.

 Planting your company name in the minds of consumers is an integral part of long term brand growth.
 They may delete an email the first time, but if they don’t unsubscribe, it’s usually a good indicator that they have interest in your products/services, they’re just not ready to buy right now.
 Email marketing can work right away, or farther down the road when the right deal comes along.

 Emails also allow you to use detailed analytics to determine whether or not customers are clicking on your campaigns.
 You can also use A/B testing to identify popular marketing elements and adjust your campaigns on the fly.

 As you can imagine there are a lot of PPC channels out there to choose from, but based on volume of traffic, the two channels you really need to consider are Google Adwords and Facebook Ads.

 Google Adwords works by using a ‘query click’ system.
 For instance, you are an online stationery store who has purchased an ad related the specific search query: “stationery products”.
 When a consumer enters “Stationery products” into a Google Search, your paid media ad pops up.